The Stripping of the Altars: Part I

-Duffy’s work contains an abundance of primary sources.
+Duffy's work contains an abundance of primary sources.
 Taking a broad range of evidence (accounts, wills, primers, memoirs, rood screens, stained glass, joke-books, graffiti, etc.), Duffy argues that every aspect of religious life prior to the Reformation was undertaken with well-meaning piety.
 Duffy focuses on how the liturgical calendar, with its fasts and festivals, shaped believers' "perception of the world and their place in it."

 Pre-Reformation Catholicism was, he argues, a deeply popular religion, practised by all sections of society, whether noble or peasant.
-A key point that Duffy makes is that there is no substantial difference between the beliefs and practices of the clergy and the elite and that of the masses.
-He effectively refutes Jean Delumeau's contention that there was any significant distinction between the religion of the educated elite and of the illiterate populace.
-Earlier historians’ claims that English religious practice was becoming more individualised (with different strata of society having radically different religious lives) is contested by Duffy insisting on the continuing ‘corporate’ nature of the late medieval Catholic Church, i.e. where all members were consciously and willingly part of a single institution.
+A key point that Duffy makes, aiming to refute Jean Delumeau's contention on the matter, is that there was no substantial difference between the religious beliefs and practices of the educated classes (the clergy and the temporal elite) on the one hand and those of the wider populace on the other.
+Earlier historians' claims that English religious practice was becoming more individualised (with different strata of society having radically different religious lives) is contested by Duffy insisting on the continuing 'corporate' nature of the late medieval Catholic Church, i.e. where all members were consciously and willingly part of a single institution.